 Lawsuits Against Ethicon (Johnson & Johnson)

-Transvaginal mesh lawsuits list a variety of claims, depending mostly on the complications experienced by the women filing the suits.
-In many cases, women who experience any of these severe side effects have limited treatment options, which may include additional surgeries to remove the pelvic mesh and repair damaged tissue.
+Transvaginal mesh lawsuits list a variety of claims.
+In many cases, women who experience any severe side effects from the device have limited treatment options.

-In addition to individual lawsuits, several states have filed suit against Johnson and Johnson claiming they marketed their pelvic mesh devices deceptively.
-Washington, California, Kentucky and Mississippi claim the surgeries associated with these devices ruined people’s lives.
+In addition to individual lawsuits, several states have filed lawsuits against Johnson and Johnson.
+The lawsuits claim the company marketed their pelvic mesh devices deceptively.
+Washington, California, Kentucky and Mississippi claim the surgeries associated with these devices ruined people's lives.

 Transvaginal Mesh Lawsuit Side Effect Claims